 In many cases, the safest move is to exhaust official recovery channels first:

-• Facebook’s Account Recovery
+- Facebook’s Account Recovery — Official recovery process

-• Instagram’s Help Center
+- Instagram’s Help Center — Platform support tools

-• Platform-specific appeals for verified accounts
+- Platform-specific appeals for verified accounts

 If those fail, consider legitimate cybersecurity firms with a visible track record and legal operating frameworks.
+For comprehensive digital security issues, professional account recovery services can help within legal boundaries.

 8. Building Trust and Proof of Skill

-• Showing anonymized screenshots of recovered accounts
+- Showing anonymized screenshots of recovered accounts

-• Sharing technical breakdowns of how past attacks were mitigated
+- Sharing technical breakdowns of how past attacks were mitigated

-• Offering verifiable client testimonials (with permission)
+- Offering verifiable client testimonials (with permission)

 Trust is cumulative; it’s built from consistent behavior, not a single certificate.
+When considering hiring any cybersecurity professional, look for a pattern of successful results over time.

 9. Legal and Security Risks You Can’t Ignore